chaofengc/IQA-PyTorch/ResultsCalibra/ResultsCalibra.md

 <a name="fn5">[5]</a> We use rgb2gray function as input of original VIF matlab script.<br>
 <a name="fn6">[6]</a> We use rgb2gray function as input of original GMSD matlab script.<br>
 <a name="fn7">[7]</a> We use rgb2gray function as input of original NLPD matlab script, and try to mimic 'imfilter' and 'conv2' functions in matlab.<br>
-<a name="fn8">[8]</a> Since official matlab code is not available, we use the implement of IQA-Optimization for comparation.
+<a name="fn8">[8]</a> Since official matlab code is not available, we use the implement of IQA-Optimization for comparison.
 The differences are described as follows.
 After modifying the above implementation, the results are basically the same.

 - we use interpolation to transform the image to 256*256 and then back to the image size after calculating VSMap in the SDSP function
 - rgb2lab's function is slightly different